sayan9168/sayanox-license/FAQ.md

 Yes, the Sayanox License is designed to be permissive.
 - If your project has multiple components, you can license Component A under MIT and Component B under Sayanox.
 - However, if you are combining code, ensure that the terms of both licenses do not conflict.
 For complex multi-license projects, consult a legal professional.
+## ⚠️ Important Rule for Adopters
+If you use this license for your project, **do not change the name** "Sayanox License" and **do not change the version number** unless you have explicitly modified the legal terms.
+If you modify the terms, you must rename it (e.g., "My Custom License") to avoid confusion.